KnpLabs/FriendlyContexts/doc/context-alice.md

 Entity Context
 --------------

-All imported fixtures can be re-use in the [Entity Context](context-entity.md) for object reference.
+All imported fixtures can be re-used in the [Entity Context](context-entity.md) for object reference.
 ```yaml
 # user.yml
 App\Entity\User: